 There are fungicides available on the shelves of your local home improvement stores and garden centers, but there are several reasons that fungus management should be left to lawn care experts:

 At Turner Pest Control, our Orlando lawn and outdoor services include fungus growth management, plus lawn pest control, weed management, fertilization treatments, and more.
-Get in touch for a free estimate on a lawn treatment plan that’s customized to your specific needs.
+Get in touch for a free estimate on a lawn treatment plan (or Orlando pest control plan) that’s customized to your specific needs.